raghavm1/decimalfold/README.md

 ## Overview

 DecimalFold is an AI-powered job matching platform that analyzes resumes and finds relevant job opportunities using semantic similarity matching.
-The application processes resumes in-memory, extracts key information using AI, and matches candidates with jobs from a comprehensive database using vector embeddings.
+The application processes resumes, extracts key information using AI, and matches candidates with jobs from a comprehensive database using vector embeddings.

 ## Key Features

 ### 🤖 AI-Powered Resume Analysis

 - Automatic extraction of skills, experience level, job roles, and industries from resumes
-- Support for PDF, DOC, DOCX, and TXT file formats
+- Support for PDF, DOCX, and TXT file formats (max 2MB)
 - Intelligent parsing using OpenAI GPT-4 for accurate data extraction
 - Multi-language support with automatic language detection and translation